chkn/logdb/Readme.md

 - No indexing yet.
 The only mode for reading the database is iterating through all records.
 - Reads do not interact with transactions.
 There is no way to read uncommitted writes.
 - No compression nor compaction; the database file may have some wasted space.
 However, the write algorithm attempts to mitigate this.
 - For writing, the size of the entire transaction (including nested transactions) must currently be less than 65KB.
-We will eliminate this requirement soon.
+We will eventually eliminate this requirement.
 - Only supports `put` and `iterate` (read) operations (no `update` nor `delete`).
 - Should be robust against application crashes (and system-wide failures if `LOGDB_OPEN_NOSYNC` is not specified), however this is largely untested as of yet.
 - Developed and tested on OSX and iOS only.